 Since this customer didn’t have complete information on the gear set in terms of root radius lead crowning or profile crowning, we reverse engineered the parts to provide details on what the parts looked like at a micro level.
 Since ODG is a member of Ohio State University’s Gear Consortium, we have access to the powerful gear software Windows LDP (Load Distribution Program), which allowed us to fully model the gear by reverse engineering the parts, taking various measurements as well as inspecting the gear teeth with our dedicated CNC gear inspection equipment.
 The inspection results enabled us to model the gear in LDP.
 Although these gears were of good quality, it was apparent that they did not have any micro geometry modification, in terms of lead and or profile modifications (Figure 3).

 After numerous discussions with the customer, and an investigation into their assembly layout and house manufacturing drawings, we were able to determine that there was possible misalignment of up to 0.15 degrees between the gear shaft and the pinion shaft due to manufacturing tolerances, as well as deflection of the pinion shaft because of an overhung load condition on the pinion.
 This was also in line with the failure seen on the pinion, showing the load and failure on the end closest to the bearing.
-This indicated that the gear was being deflected and/or there was misalignment causing one end of the pinion and gear to take the entire load.
+This indicated that the gear was being deflected and/or there was misalignment causing one end of the pinion and gear to take the entire load (Figure 4).

 We were then able to model this gear set in LDP using this knowledge knowing how much deflection and misalignment there was too see the resultant stress plots.
-In Figure 5 the first plot shows the pinion bending stress, with a very high bending stress on the side of the gear that was failing.
+In Figure 5 the first plot (top) shows the pinion bending stress, with a very high bending stress on the side of the gear that was failing.
 This was taken using the peak torque values from our customer’s testing.
-The second plot in Figure 5a also shows high contact stress on the side that was failing.
+The second plot in Figure 5 (bottom) also shows high contact stress on the side that was failing.

 It was evident with this analysis that since the gears where misaligned during operation they where failing due to the excessive stress in the root of the tooth as well as on the gear flanks.
 For gear noise we look to LDP to establish the baseline of this design.
 We primarily look at the transmission error plots that LDP outputs, and then use this baseline to try and create a new and improved design.
-Figure 6 shows the baseline plot from LDP using the peak torque value and 0.15 degrees of misalignment (Figure 6a ).
+Figure 6 shows the baseline plot from LDP using the peak torque value (top) and 0.15 degrees of misalignment (bottom).